Zerro97/mern-social-media/README.md

 #### Notes
+While post contains image, getting an image will require making api calls to images route instead of post route.
+To get specific image, the application first have to fetch the name of the image for specific post from the post route and then make subsequent api call to images route to fetch image from S3 bucket.<br><br>

 While in development the application is locally hosted (meaning they are in the same IP address without the need of using internet), they are still in a different port (3000 & 5000) (port is layer 3 or 4 of OSI model).
 I still have to consider [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) problems as it is accessing resources from different [origin](https://developer.mozilla.org/en-US/docs/Glossary/Origin).